Rui Andrade (racing driver): 2025: ELMS LMGT3 title

 Andrade remained with Corvette and TF Sport in 2025, once again joining Eastwood and van Rompuy in the WEC, and partnering Eastwood and Hiroshi Koizumi in the ELMS.
 The WEC season started with a retirement in Qatar owing to a broken alternator shaft pulley.
-Sixth at Imola followed, before the Corvette #81 finished 12th in Belgium.
+Sixth at Imola followed, before the Corvette No. 81 finished 12th in Belgium.
 Despite complaints from Corvette's drivers about the car's top speed in the prelude of the 24 Hours of Le Mans, a well-executed race from Andrade and his teammates earned them a third place.
 They combined for back-to-back podiums at São Paulo, finishing second, before scoring a lowly 13th at Cota.
 At the penultimate round in Fuji, Andrade and his teammates claimed victory thanks to a late time penalty for the leading AF Corse Ferrari.

 Andrade's ELMS season started modestly with sixth at Barcelona and a late retirement in Le Castellet.
 Round three at Imola however put the Corvette crew back into the title fight: though Andrade lost the lead to Matteo Cressoni mid-race, Eastwood returned to the lead and defended it until the end.
 This win constituted Andrade's first in GT racing, as well as being Corvette's maiden victory in ELMS's LMGT3 class.
 After finishing eighth in Spa, Andrade returned to the podium with a third place at Silverstone.
 The final round at Portimão began well, as Koizumi took pole position on Friday.
 Despite an issue with the rearview camera during his stint, Andrade was able to return the car to Eastwood in the lead.
 Eastwood then held on to finish first despite the advances of Wayne Boyd, thus earning TF Sport the LMGT3 title.